HenrikMoe/CLA-Jinsei.ai/README.md

 ## 2) Multi-SpreadSheet Data Formatting Automation

-- excel sheet content mapping to CLA audit suite and Jinsei chat + Pixel
+- excel sheet content mapping to CLA audit suite and Jinsei chat
 - needs investment statements sets from compatible and not compatible excel sheets with the current CLA transformation pipeline

 Sequence-to-Sequence TF JAX service for automating multi-spreadsheet content position format standardization for digestion by audit and other programs within CLA and within this joint venture.